-7.6.
-Governance: Governing the land-climate interface
+7.6 Governance: Governing the land-climate interface

-Building on the definition of governance in section 7.1.2, governance situates decision making and selection or calibration of policy instruments within the reality of the multitude of actors operating in respect of land and climate interactions.
+Building on the definition in Section 7.1.2, governance situates decision-making and selection or calibration of policy instruments within the reality of the multitude of actors operating in respect of land and climate interactions.
 Governance includes all of the processes, structures, rules and traditions that govern; governance processes may be undertaken by actors including a government, market, organisation, or family (Bevir 2011).
-Governance processes determine how people in societies make decisions (Patterson et al. 2017) and involve the interactions among formal and informal institutions (see 7.4.1) through which people articulate their interests, exercise their legal rights, meet their legal obligations, and mediate their differences (Plummer and Baird 2013).
+Governance processes determine how people in societies make decisions (Patterson et al. 2017) and involve the interactions among formal and informal institutions (Section 7.4.1) through which people articulate their interests, exercise their legal rights, meet their legal obligations, and mediate their differences (Plummer and Baird 2013).

-The act of governance "is a social function centred on steering collective behaviour toward desired outcomes and away from undesirable outcomes" (Young 2017a), here sustainable climate resilient development.
+The act of governance 'is a social function centred on steering collective behaviour toward desired outcomes [sustainable climateresilient development] and away from undesirable outcomes' (Young 2017a).
 This definition of governance allows for it to be decoupled from the more familiar concept of government and studied in the context of complex human-environment relations and environmental and resource regimes (Young 2017a) and used to address the interconnected challenges facing food and agriculture (FAO 2017b).
-These challenges include assessing, combining, and implementing policy instruments at different governance levels in a mutually reinforcing way, managing trade-offs while capitalising on synergies (see 7.5.6), and employing experimentalist approaches for improved and effective governance (FAO 2017b), here adaptive climate governance (7.6.3).
-Emphasising governance also represents a shift of traditional resource management (focused on hierarchical state control) towards recognition that political and decision making authority can be exercised through interlinked groups of diverse actors (Kuzdas et al. 2015).
+These challenges include assessing, combining, and implementing policy instruments at different governance levels in a mutually reinforcing way, managing trade-offs while capitalising on synergies (Section 7.5.6), and employing experimentalist approaches for improved and effective governance (FAO 2017b), for example, adaptive climate governance (Section 7.6.3).
+Emphasising governance also represents a shift of traditional resource management (focused on hierarchical state control) towards recognition that political and decision-making authority can be exercised through interlinked groups of diverse actors (Kuzdas et al. 2015).

-This section will start with describing institutions and institutional arrangements (the core of a governance system (Young 2017)) that build adaptive and mitigative capacity, outlining modes, levels and scales of governance for sustainable climate resilient development, describing adaptive climate governance that responds to uncertainty, exploring institutional dimensions of adaptive governance that create an enabling environment for strong institutional capital, discussing land tenure (an important institutional context for effective and appropriate selection of policy instruments), and end with the participation of people in decision making through inclusive governance.
+This section will start by describing institutions and institutional arrangements - the core of a governance system (Young 2017) - that build adaptive and mitigative capacity.
+The section then outlines modes, levels and scales of governance for sustainable climate-resilient development.
+It does on to describe adaptive climate governance that responds to uncertainty, and explore institutional dimensions of adaptive governance that create an enabling environment for strong institutional capital.
+We then discuss land tenure (an important institutional context for effective and appropriate selection of policy instruments), and end with the participation of people in decision-making through inclusive governance.

-7.6.1.
-Institutions Building Adaptive and Mitigative Capacity
+7.6.1 Institutions building adaptive and mitigative capacity

 Institutions are rules and norms held in common by social actors that guide, constrain, and shape human interaction.
-Institutions can be formal, such as laws, policies, and structured decision making processes (see 7.5.1.1) or informal, such as norms, conventions, and decision making following customary norms and habits (see 7.5.1.2).
+Institutions can be formal - such as laws, policies, and structured decision-making processes (Section 7.5.1.1) - or informal - such as norms, conventions, and decision-making following customary norms and habits (Section 7.5.1.2).
 Organisations - such as parliaments, regulatory agencies, private firms, and community bodies - as well as people, develop and act in response to institutional frameworks and the incentives they frame.
-"Institutions can guide, constrain, and shape human interaction through direct control, through incentives, and through processes of socialization" (AR5, 2014 at p.
+'Institutions can guide, constrain, and shape human interaction through direct control, through incentives, and through processes of socialization' (IPCC 2014d, p.
 1768).
-Nations with "well developed institutional systems are considered to have greater adaptive capacity," and better institutional capacity to help deal with risks associated with future climate change (IPCC, 2001 at p.
+Nations with 'well developed institutional systems are considered to have greater adaptive capacity', and better institutional capacity to help deal with risks associated with future climate change (IPCC, 2001, p.
 896).
-Institutions may also prevent the development of adaptive
+Institutions may also prevent the development of adaptive capacity when they are 'sticky' or characterised by strong path dependence (Mahoney 2000; North 1991) and prevent changes that are important to address climate change (Section 7.4.9).